ODBC JSON Connector

 If you are new to ODBC and ZappySys ODBC PowerPack then check the following links to get started.

 Create ODBC Data Source (DSN) based on ZappySys JSON Driver

-To get data from Json using ODBC we first need to create a DSN - Data Source - which will access data from Json, which later will be able to get using ODBC.
+To get data from Json using ODBC we first need to create a DSN (Data Source) which will access data from Json.
+We will later be able to read data using ODBC.
 Perform these steps:

 Install ZappySys ODBC PowerPack.

 Create a User Data Source (User DSN) based on ZappySys JSON DriverZappySys JSON DriverYou should create a System DSN (instead of a User DSN) if the client application is launched under a Windows System Account, e.g. as a Windows Service.
 If the client application is 32-bit (x86) running with a System DSN, use ODBC Data Sources (32-bit) instead of the 64-bit version.

 Select Url or File and paste the following Url for this example.